What is a OB-GYN Fractional CFO?

 MetricTypical Outcome

-Revenue recognition fixStable monthly P&Ls enabling $295K in previously deferred investment decisions
+Revenue recognition fixStable monthly P&Ls that unlocked low-to-mid six figures in previously deferred investment decisions

-Payer strategyMedicaid volume capped and commercial patient recruitment increased, improving average revenue per visit by 8%
+Payer strategyMedicaid volume capped and commercial recruitment increased, improving average revenue per visit in the mid-to-high single digits

-4-physician OB-GYN practice, two locations, delivering 600 babies per year.
-Revenue was $3.8M but profit had dropped from 22% to 13% over four years.
-The physicians blamed declining reimbursements and rising malpractice costs, but the root causes were more varied.
+A multi-physician OB-GYN practice with two locations, delivering several hundred babies a year, revenue in the mid-single-digit millions.
+Profit margin had fallen from the low 20s to the low teens over several years.
+The physicians blamed reimbursements and malpractice, but the root causes were more varied.

-• Global OB revenue recognition was causing monthly P&L swings of $80K to $120K.
-The accounting methodology had never been updated for the practice's volume, making financial reporting unreliable for management decisions
+• Global OB revenue recognition creating monthly P&L swings in the mid-five to low-six figures because the accounting methodology had not been updated for current volume

-• In-office GYN procedures (IUD insertions, colposcopies, biopsies) were performed 1,400 times per year but charges were missed on 18% of procedures.
-That is $72K in lost annual revenue
+• In-office GYN procedures (IUD insertions, colposcopies, biopsies) performed routinely but with charges missed on roughly a fifth of procedures, worth around $70K annually

-Stable monthly P&Ls enabling $295K in previously deferred investment decisions
+Stable monthly P&Ls that unlocked low-to-mid six figures in previously deferred investment decisions

 Revenue recognition fix